robbiekouwenberg/diataxis-template/README.md

 - [x] Convention based folder structure using awesome-pages
 - [x] read the docs
 - [X] Basic templates
+- [X] Printing of the entire site
 - [ ] Distribution scripts

 ## Get Started

+- See [Getting Started](tutorials/getting-started) for a tutorial on getting started with development
 - See [Tutorials](tutorials/) section for all tutorials
-- See [Getting Started](tutorials/getting-started-with-developing) for a tutorial on getting started with development

 ## FAQ